Two found dead in Granite City; coroner believes deaths were drug-related

-A man and a woman found dead in Granite City may have died from drug-related causes, according to the Madison County Coroner.
+A man and a woman found dead in Granite City may have died from drug-related causes, according to the Madison County coroner.

-Robert S. Brenda, 61, and Dorothy M. Diak, 55, were found in their home in the 1700 block of Spruce Street on Friday evening, a press release from Coroner Steve Nonn said.
+Robert S. Benda, 61, and Dorothy M. Diak, 55, were found in their home in the 1700 block of Spruce Street on Friday evening, a press release from Coroner Steve Nonn said.

-Brenda and Diak were pronounced dead in the house at 8:04 p.m.
-Brenda was found in the living room and Diak was found in the kitchen.
+Benda and Diak were pronounced dead in the house at 8:04 p.m.
+Benda was found in the living room, and Diak was found in the kitchen.

 They were found when a concerned family member went to the house to check on them, according to the release.